rherena/TSRV/README.md

 		- Updated Purged Method for MDA CV / SFI
 		- Plotting Functions

-Sample Plots from our Analysis:
+Sample Plots from our Analysis on Risk Off Tickers (['TLT' 'XLP' 'XLU' 'XLV']):

-Mean Decrease in Importance (final iteration):
+Mean Decrease in Importance (final iteration using Bagged Random Tree Model):

+OOS = Out of Sample Accuracy, for MDA it is Purged and Cross Validated.

 ![MDI](plots/FeatureImportance/rCrossSection/featImportance_MDI59derCrossSection.png "MDI")